Process Validation in pharma industry and medical devices is a requirement of:

 The collection and evaluation of data, from the process design stage through commercial production which establishes scientific evidence that a process is capable of consistently delivering a quality product.FDA definition of Process Validation

-Therefore, the manufacturer must write a validation protocol, clearly laying down the requirements for test procedures and data collection including but not limited to:
+Therefore, the manufacturer must write a validation protocol, clearly laying down the requirements for test procedures and data collection at least including:

-- A number of process runs to ensure the process shows the reproducibility and consistency.
-Though, this approach now becoming an old way to validate a process and FDA now recommends the product life-cycle approach.
+- A number of process runs to ensure the process shows reproducibility and consistency.
+(Though, this approach now becoming an old way to validate a process and FDA now recommends the product life-cycle approach that we’ll see further.)

 - Bracketing for test parameters performed in such a way that upper and lower process limits challenged to show the worst-case conditions